anushatomar13/TestYourSpeedyStrokes/README.md

+# TestYourSpeedyStrokes
-TestYourSpeedyStrokes: A typing speed testing website that tests your typing speed and judges it on the basis of Typed words, Correct Words and Wrong Words.
+A typing speed testing website that tests your typing speed and judges it on the basis of Typed words, Correct Words and Wrong Words.

-#Technology Stack:
+## Technology Stack:
 -HTML, CSS and Javascript